jeffoconnorau/gcbdr-terraform-example/README.md

 If you wish to use different project IDs, you will need to update the `project` attributes in the provider blocks (in `create_vms.tf` and `backup_vaults.tf`) and potentially in resource definitions that explicitly set the project.

+It is also recommended to update the Cloud Alerts notification channels to email addresses and or chat spaces that you are associated with.

 ## Deployment

 1.  **Initialize Terraform**: